getify/foi-lang/formalization-work/Foi-Specification.md

 };
 ```

-This is the **DefBlockStmt** form.
+This is the `DefBlockStmt` form (Syntactic-Grammar §11).
 The leading `def` keyword anchors the binding region; the parenthesized clause lists the bindings that exist in the block's frame from the top of `body`.

 **Abstract execution:**